- RACE DATE: Saturday, April 28, 2018

 - BONFIRE: ALL DAY!

 Like the Facebook Page to get updates!

-The Tillamook Burn 50K is a beautifully tough, heavily forested out-and-back course, run almost entirely on single-track trail.
-The trails are quite hilly and soft with great footing, although there are some technical sections with rocks and roots and some long climbs and descents.
-Runners will cross many small streams, pass by multiple waterfalls, enjoy miles and miles of remote creekside trail and some nice territorial views.
-The 50K is an out-and-back course traversing the Coast Range mountain divide from Reehers Camp to University Falls and back, involving ~7000 ft. of ascent and descent.
+The Tillamook Burn 50K is a beautifully tough, heavily forested out-and-back course, run almost entirely on singletrack trail, traversing the Oregon Coast Range mountain divide from Reehers Camp to University Falls and back, involving ~7000 ft. of ascent and descent.
+There are 5 full aid stations along the course.
+The trails are quite hilly and soft with great footing, although there are some technical sections with rocks and roots, as well as some long climbs and descents.
+Runners will cross many small rushing streams, pass by multiple waterfalls, enjoy miles and miles of remote creekside trail and some nice territorial views.

 Race Course By Section:

 Start to Aid Station 1 (Bell Camp): Runners depart Reehers Camp and run along Gales Creek Trail with some twisting turns and small hills and dips for the first 1.5 miles.
 This is followed by a 1450' climb in the following 2 miles up to Bell Camp Aid Station.

 Aid Station 1 (Bell Camp) to Aid Station 2 (Storey Burn): Runners depart Bell Camp and get a long, rolling descent for 5.5 miles on scenic creekside trail, crossing many small streams.
 The course then continues on Storey Burn Trail, with a rolling ~900' ascent over 2 miles to Storey Burn Aid Station.